awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Encryption Context<a name="encrypt_context"></a>

 All AWS KMS cryptographic operations accept an *encryption context*, an optional set of key–value pairs that can contain additional contextual information about the data\.
 When you provide an encryption context to an AWS KMS encryption operation, you must supply the same encryption context to the corresponding decryption operation\.
 Otherwise, the request to decrypt fails\.

 The encryption context is not secret\.
-It appears in [AWS CloudTrail Logs](logging-using-cloudtrail.md) so you can use it to identify and categorize your cryptographic operations in logs and audits\.
-You can also [use the encryption context as a condition](policy-conditions.md#conditions-kms-encryption-context) in policy statements that control access to AWS KMS operations\.
+It appears in plaintext in [AWS CloudTrail Logs](logging-using-cloudtrail.md) so you can use it to identify and categorize your cryptographic operations in logs and audits\.

 For example, [Amazon Simple Storage Service](services-s3.md#s3-encryption-context) \(Amazon S3\) uses an encryption context in which the key is `aws:s3:arn` and the value is the S3 bucket path to the file that is being encrypted\.